geophile/reality-distortion-field/README.md

   during these pathetic attempts to be helpful, your connectivity is completely gone, because you have sensibly configured your phone to prefer WiFi to a cellular connection.
-Eventually, you get so tired of these nuisances, that you go to the phone's full Settings panel and actually turn off WiFi for real.
+Eventually, you get so tired of these nuisances that you go to the phone's full Settings panel and actually turn off WiFi for real.

   It should be the case that when you return to a familiar